HenrySiau/gtplanner-frontend-base/README.md

 # gtplanner-frontend-base
-A front end base you can plug in other components
+A front end base build with React, React-router, for app GT Planner.